Lodging Type: Lodge, Homestay

 Activities include visiting the walled town of Konso, and stopping at the local markets where the Konso people socialise, and buy and sell their goods.

-To request availability / quotation, add Eco-Omo Lodge, Jinka, to your list.
+To find out more, or request a quotation, add Eco-Omo Lodge, Jinka, to your list of favourites.

 While the tribes who live here are too numerous and too individual to describe here in detail, it would be a serious omission to write about the south without mentioning them.
 The tribes of the Omo Valley appear to have changed little for eons; the people of each tribe ...